 - ICDL has rigorous Quality Assurance Standards (QAS) and regular quality audits are conducted internally and externally.

-The detailed syllabus for the 2D CAD module is publicly available, so that there is complete clarity about what is covered.
+The detailed syllabus for the 2D Design module is publicly available, so that there is complete clarity about what is covered.

 The syllabus document, which sets out the specific skills and knowledge that you will learn and against which you will be certified, can be downloaded here.

-Do you want to better understand the 2D CAD module and how we test skills and knowledge?
+Do you want to better understand the 2D Design module and how we test skills and knowledge?

-Try out the 2D CAD sample tests here to get a feel for the coverage of the module, or practice before your certification test.
+Try out the 2D Design sample tests here to get a feel for the coverage of the module, or practice before your certification test.